 Welcome to the Corsica and Sardinia Motorcycle Travel Guide!
 This article is packed with info on touring the beautiful islands of Corsica and Sardinia by motorcycle.
 It includes an expert 17-day ride report on how to get there with maps, routes and everything you need to know for the perfect European island tour!

 The Corsica and Sardinia Motorcycle Route Guide

 The French island of Corsica and the Italian island of Sardinia are beautiful parts of the world and make for a brilliant touring trip.
 Perfect blue water, gorgeous weather and brilliant roads.
 If you fancy a bit of island hopping on your next motorcycle touring trip, then this is the guide for you.
 You’ll find everything you need to know in this guide including a downloadable Route Map and a day-by-day route guide.
-If you have any more questions, please feel free to leave a comment at the bottom or ask away in the Mad or Nomad Community Forum.
+If you have any more questions, please feel free to leave a comment.

 The Corsica and Sardinia Route Map

 The Corsica and Sardinia route is a 16-night, 3,230-mile loop from the Eurotunnel at Calais.
 Here are the main destination points: Calais – St Omer – Vitry-le-Francois – Grenoble – Toulon Port – Ajaccio – Bonifacio – Cagliari – Gavoi – Alghero – Porto Torres – Genoa – Grenoble – Vitry le Francois – Calais.

 I travelled in May to take advantage of the extra UK Bank Holiday.
 You may find that the extra UK Bank Holiday days in May or August/Sept would be more useful for your planning purposes, however, I would avoid the heat of the Summer months.
 Check out this handy website for more info on European School Holidays